stevendelro/2018-portfolio/README.md

 # 2018 Portfolio

-A full write up of thoughts and anectdotes regarding the creation of this portfolio will be created once I've gotten it hosted.
+A full write up of thoughts and anectdotes regarding the creation of this portfolio will be created once I have it properly hosted.

 #### Completed